Gabourey Sidibe: Career

+2009–2015: Debut and breakthrough

-In Precious, Sidibe played the main character, Claireece "Precious" Jones, a 16-year-old mother of two (the result of Precious being raped by her father) who tries to escape abuse at the hands of her mother.
+Sidibe began acting in 2009; prior to her career, she was advised by Joan Cusack not to pursue the entertainment industry since "it's so image-conscious."
+She made her debut with Lee Daniels's drama film Precious.
+She plays the main character, Claireece "Precious" Jones, a 16-year-old mother of two (the result of Precious being raped by her father) who tries to escape abuse at the hands of her mother.
 The film won numerous awards, including two Academy Awards, a Golden Globe Award, and Sundance Film Festival Grand Jury Award.
 On December 15, 2009, she was nominated for a Golden Globe in the category of Best Performance by an Actress in a Motion Picture Drama for her performance in Precious.
 The next month she received an Academy Award nomination for Best Actress.

-Her next film, Yelling to the Sky, was a Sundance Lab project directed by Victoria Mahoney and starring Zoe Kravitz, in which she played Latonya Williams, a bully.
+Her next film, Yelling to the Sky, was a Sundance Lab project directed by Victoria Mahoney and starring Zoë Kravitz, in which she played Latonya Williams, a bully.
 In 2011, Sidibe was in the film Tower Heist and voiced a character in "Hot Water", the first episode of season 7 of American Dad!
 She appeared in the season 8 American Dad! episode "Stanny Tendergrass" early in 2013, and starred in the music video for "Don't Stop (Color on the Walls)" by the indie pop band Foster the People.
 Sidibe also appeared in the Showtime network series The Big C as Andrea Jackson.

-Sidibe said in 2012 that before she was hired for the 2009 film Precious, she was advised by Joan Cusack not to pursue the entertainment industry, advising Sidibe to quit the business since "it's so image-conscious."

 By April 2013, Sidibe had joined the cast of American Horror Story season 3, portraying Queenie, a young witch.
 She returned to the series for its fourth season, American Horror Story: Freak Show as a secretarial school student, Regina Ross.
 From 2015, she stars in Lee Daniels' Fox musical series Empire as Becky Williams alongside Terrence Howard and Taraji P. Henson.
 Sidibe portrays the head of A&R in the Empire company.
 As of April 2015, Sidibe was promoted to a series regular in season 2.
 She also starred in the Hulu series Difficult People as Denise.

-In 2015, publisher Houghton Mifflin Harcourt announced Sidibe would be writing a memoir set to be published in 2017.
+2016–present: Memoir and current work

+Sidibe's memoir, This Is Just My Face: Try Not to Stare, was released in 2017.

 On January 6, 2016, Sidibe appeared in the penultimate episode of American Horror Story: Hotel, reprising her Coven role as Queenie, marking her third season in the series.
 After sitting out subsequent seasons Roanoke and Cult, Sidibe returned to American Horror Story in 2018, appearing once again as her character Queenie in its eighth season, Apocalypse.

+In 2022, she appeared in the film All I Didn't Want for Christmas.

 Personal life

-In March 2017, Sidibe revealed that she had been diagnosed with type 2 diabetes and that as a consequence she underwent laparoscopic bariatric surgery in an effort to manage her weight.
+In March 2017, Sidibe revealed that she had been diagnosed with type 2 diabetes and underwent laparoscopic bariatric surgery in an effort to manage her weight.